 - Multiple abstracts on related topics.
 Abstracts that present data “fractionated” into 2 or more abstracts when they could be combined into one are discouraged (e.g. regarding test validation, methodology development, or establishing a normal range without application to a population with sufficient power to demonstrate statistical significance).

-- Abstract submission will go live on 27 March 2020.
+- The new dates will be coming soon.
 To submit your abstract go to the IEIDXI website http://eidc2020.com then click on the Abstract Submission link which will take you to the Equine Veterinary Journal abstract site: http://mc.manuscriptcentral.com/evj-abstracts

 - To facilitate blinded peer review, please submit 2 copies: